Billings, Montana: Neighborhoods and sections

 Billings has 10 sections within its city limits, most of which have their own designated neighborhood task forces.

 The South Side is one of the oldest residential areas in the city, and it is the city's most culturally diverse neighborhood.
 Its South Park is an old-growth City park, host to several food fairs and festivals in the summer months.
 Clark Avenue in the Terry–Central Park neighborhood is home to many of Billings's first mansions.
 Midtown, the most densely populated portion of the city is in the midst of gentrification on a level few, if any, areas in Montana have ever seen.
 New growth is mainly concentrated on Billings's West End, where Shiloh Crossing is a new commercial development, anchored by Scheels, Montana's largest retail store.
 Residentially, the West End is characterized by upper income households.
 Denser, more urban growth is occurring in the Southwest Corridor's Josephine Crossing, one of Billings's many new contemporary neighborhoods.
 Downtown is a blend of small businesses and office space, together with restaurants and a walkable brewery district.
 The Heights, defined as the area of the city northeast of the Metra, is predominantly residential, and a new school was completed in 2016 to accommodate growth in the neighborhood.
 The Rimrocks ("Rims") separate the Heights from Downtown.

 Tallest buildings

-The tallest building in Billings and Montana as well as a five-state region is the First Interstate Center, which stands at 272 ft and 20 floors above ground level.
-Billings is also home to the world's tallest load-bearing brick building, the DoubleTree Tower, which stands 256 ft.
-With a floor count of 22 floors above ground level, the DoubleTree Tower is the tallest hotel in the city and state.
-It was the tallest from 1980 to 1985.
+The tallest building in Billings and Montana is the First Interstate Center, which stands at 272 ft and 20 floors above ground level.
+The second-tallest building in Billings is the DoubleTree Hotel, which stands at 256 ft.
+The building has been called the tallest load-bearing brick structure in the world; however, the Guinness World Records awards that title to Chicago's Monadnock Building.
 The Wells Fargo Building, formerly the Norwest Bank Building, was the tallest building in Montana from 1977 until 1980.